- Pets and Animals»

 Not that they've had the stuff scared out of them, but in the doggy world those submissive gestures often neutralize a potential attack or elicit “approval behavior” by a dominant figure.

 You may have seen submissive urination in puppies you’ve had.
-That's why, if you're house training a puppy and it has an accident, you shouldn’t let it see you cleaning up the mess.
+That's why, if you're house training a puppy and he has an accident, it might be best if he doesn't see you cleaning up the mess.

 Ever wonder why cats arch their backs when they think they're in danger of an attack?
 They believe it makes them look larger and, hopefully, intimidating; a common ploy among smaller animals.
 You’d never catch a lion doing that.